Jonesey13/rawinput-rust/README.md

 Rawinput API for Rust on Windows.
 Allows for the detection of individual mice and keyboards.

 ## Examples:
-### Individual Mouse Click Detection (Requires at least two mice!):
+### Individual Mouse Detection:
 cargo run --example apitest

 ## Current Status:
-VERY EARLY Proof of Concept Stage.
-Mouse click support only.
+EARLY Proof of Concept Stage.
+Basic mouse support only.

 ### Short Term Goals:
 * Full Mouse and Keyboard Support
-* Run in a separate thread to prevent interference with other libraries' message loops.
+* Run in a separate thread to prevent interference with other libraries' message loops

 ### Medium Term Goals:
 * Add HID Support